openmv/openmv-ide/README.md

 You'll find the installer in `build`.

-Instructions for Compiling OpenMV-IDE for the RaspberryPi on Ubuntu (64-bit)
+Instructions for Compiling OpenMV IDE for the RaspberryPi on Ubuntu (64-bit)
 ============================================================================

 * Install QtRpi.